Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Results and Discussion

 \subsection{Variation of Lattice Constants}

+The lattice constant was calculated directly from the atomic coordinates of the thermalised systems after MD simulations.
 The variation in the lattice constant with dopant concentration is shown in \Cref{fig:LC_Plots}a.
+Due to the large number of crystal geometries considered in this work, a shaded region is used to represent the full range of results across all crystal sizes at each boron concentration, rather than plotting each individual line.
+This approach is also used in later sections to present similar results involving many geometries.
+The complete data sets for all individual geometries are provided in the SI.
 The nominal lattice constant of pure diamond, the covalent-radius and atomic-volume modifications, and the experimental and computational data are compiled from \Cref{fig:Lattice_Constant}.
-The results show a consistent linear trend, in line with expectations from Vegard's Law, reaching a relative lattice expansion of $\Delta a_{\text{CB}}/a_{\text{C}} \sim \SI{2.5e-3}{}$ across all sizes at a dopant concentration of 5\%.
+The results show a consistent linear trend, in line with expectations from Vegard's Law, reaching a relative lattice expansion of $\Delta a_{\text{CB}}/a_{\text{C}} \sim \num{2.5e-3}$ across all sizes at a dopant concentration of 5\%.
 Although the data points have associated boron-concentration uncertainties, these have been omitted from the plots for clarity.
 The error bars on both axes are small and are provided explicitly in the SI.

 Compared to the covalent radius and atomic volume modifications, and with literature data, discrepancies are clearly evident.
 However, at low dopant concentrations (below $\sim0.5\%$), there is reasonably good agreement between the simulation results and literature data, as seen in the zoomed-in view in \Cref{fig:LC_Plots}b.
 It is exactly these low levels of boron doping that are of most interest for the manufacture of gamma-ray CLS crystals, with candidate crystals manufactured to date not exceeding $\sim1\%$ of B \cite{Connell_2015, Tran_2017}.
 A slight deviation from the nominal value of the lattice constant is also observed, which may be attributed to edge effects that occur in the free-edge region of the crystal.
 While the area most affected has been excluded from analysis, these effects still propagate into the overall structure.